mmattDonk/AI-TTS-Donations/apps/frontend/README.md

 ## Setup

-1. Install dependencies with `yarn install`
+1. Install dependencies with `pnpm install`
-2. Start the Next.js server in development mode with `yarn dev`
+2. Start the Next.js server in development mode with `pnpm dev`